PLAYER RATINGS: Selangor FA vs Pahang FA | Goal.com

 Halim Saari - NA

-Second half change that did not make a big impact in the match.
+A second half change who did not make a big impact in the match.

 PAHANG